confluentinc/kafka-streams-examples/docs/index.rst

 Manually
 ++++++++

+Prefix the names of the ksqlDB streams and tables with ``ksql_``.
+This is not required but do it so that you can run these ksqlDB queries alongside the |kstreams| API version of this music demo and avoid naming conflicts.

 #.
 Create a new stream called ``ksql_playevents`` from the ``play-events`` topic.
 Use either the ksqlDB editor or select *Add a stream*.

-.. note:: Prefix the names of the ksqlDB streams and tables with ``ksql_``.
-This is not required but do it so that you can run these ksqlDB queries alongside the |kstreams| API version of this music demo and avoid naming conflicts.

    .. code-block:: bash